-The Centers for Medicare and Medicaid Services (CMS) created the Five-Star Quality Rating System in 2008 as a way to provide residents and their families with an easy-to-understand summary of three dimensions of nursing home quality: health inspection results, staffing data, and quality measure data.
-These ratings were made available on Nursing Home Compare, the website CMS has created to help the public research Skilled Nursing Homes.
+The Centers for Medicare and Medicaid Services (CMS) created the Five-Star Skilled Nursing Home Star Rating System in 2008.
+This 5 star methodology was intended to provide residents and their families with a simple snap shot in time of three dimensions of skilled nursing facility (SNF) quality of care compliance: health inspection results, staffing data, and quality measure data.
+Medicare star ratings for long term care are made available to the public on CMS Care Compare and they are updated on a monthly basis.

-Click Here to read more about the importance of Star Ratings.
+Click Here to read more about the importance of CMS Star Ratings

 The Overall Star Rating represents the facility’s high-level performance across several areas, and the chart below shows how the Overall Rating comes together.